nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 2a. tCheck detects an incorrect input format.

-        * 2a1. tCheck requests for the input to be in the correct format.
+        * 2a1. tCheck requests the user to re-enter with the correct format.

     	* 2a2.
 User enters new data.

-      	Steps 2a1-2a2 are repeated until the data entered are correct.
+    	Steps 2a1-2a2 are repeated until the data entered is in the correct format.

     	Use case resumes from step 3.

-* 2b. tCheck detects an empty contact list.
+* 2b. tCheck detects an empty employee directory.

    	    * 2b1. tCheck shows a warning message.